 6. Listen to your body, its constantly in communication with you

 Like how you can wake up in the middle of the night yearning for even the slightest drop of water after hours of drinking alcohol.
 Your body ALWAYS knows whats up.
 The older I get, the more I understand this fully.
 Drinking water, eating clean, exercising 30 minutes+ most days.
 These aren’t just things worth mentioning due to doctors orders.
-Your body will always reward you for treating it right but making you feel GOOD.
+Your body will always reward you for treating it right by making you feel GOOD.
 When you treat your body good, it will reward you by making you FEEL good.
 This 100% applies to mental health as well, folks.
 There is nothing more terrifying than battling with your mind, so make sure to give it attention, rest, and relaxation just how you would your physical body.

 7. Hustle is a state of mind